JYY522/CookIt-App/README.md

-Hello, My Friends
-Thank you for having interest in this repository !
+This is an E-commerce platform that you can buy food and all the kittenware in this website.

 To use this application,